dabeaz/lifty/README.md

 * Up buttons on floors 1-4.
 * Down buttons on floors 2-5.
 * Indicator lights on each floor that can show a direction.

+Certain elevator features such door open/close buttons, an emergency key, and other things are ommitted in the interest of simplicity.

 You can control the elevator by typing commands in the terminal or by sending network messages.
 The simulator can also report real-time